Website created by João Cardoso

 • Abstract

 Non-compete agreements are provisions within employment contracts that prevent workers from joining competing firms.
-They are prevalent in the US workforce, with 38% of workers having signed such clauses at some point in their careers.
-Despite their vast usage, there is limited research on the incentives for workers and firms to use non-compete agreements.
-We show that non-compete agreements can create one market failure – inefficient lack of job separation – while mitigating a separate market failure – inefficient provision of industry-specific investment by firms.
-The model yields the predictions that (i) non-compete agreements are more likely to be used in industries where employer training is more "general" and (ii) non-compete signers have longer job tenures, higher wages, and receive more firm-provided investment relative to similar workers without non-compete agreements.
-Using newly-released panel data on the usage of non-compete agreements from the NLSY97, we test the model's predictions.
-Consistent with the theory, we find that non-compete signers are more concentrated in knowledge-intensive industries, remain with their employers for 3 more months than individuals without such agreements, and receive a 7% wage premium for signing a non-compete agreement.
-Non-compete signers do not experience higher wage growth or measures of employer provided investment.
+They are widespread in the US workforce, with 15\% of workers having such clauses in their contracts at a given point in time.
+Despite their prevalence, there is limited research on the incentives for workers and firms to use non-compete agreements, and the causal effects of these agreements on worker outcomes.
+We show theoretically that non-compete agreements shift the nature of allocative inefficiency -- reducing inefficient quits but increasing inefficient retention -- while mitigating the canonical hold-up problem.
+The model predicts that (i) non-compete agreements are more likely to be used in industries with higher rates of job mobility and (ii) non-compete signers have longer job tenures, higher wages, and receive more firm-provided investment than similar workers without such agreements.
+Using panel data from the NLSY97 and a difference in difference research design, we estimate the causal impact of signing a non-compete agreement on various labor market outcomes.
+We find that non-compete agreements raise job tenures by 6\% and wages by 9\% within one year, with these effects persisting at least six years.
+Consistent with the theory, we observe that non-compete signers are concentrated in industries with higher rates of job mobility, though we do not find evidence indicating that signing a non-compete agreement raises observed measures of employer-provided training.

 • Presentations